 - 64. Payments are adjusted up by the cost uplift factor (see Section 3.2), reflecting our estimate of inflation, and down by the efficiency factor, reflecting our estimate of the average efficiency providers can be expected to achieve yearon-year.
-This approach is consistent with other sectors where prices and payments are regulated centrally. - 65.
-The efficiency factor for 2023/24 is 1.1%.
-12 All payment arrangements must have regard to this figure. - 66.
-The efficiency factor for 2024/25 will be calculated by applying the formula set out in Annex DpD.
-All 2024/25 payment arrangements should have regard to this updated efficiency factor.
-We will publish updated versions of Annex DpA, containing revised prices and LVA payment values, and Annex DpD to support this.
+This approach is consistent with other sectors where prices and payments are regulated centrally. - The efficiency factor for 2024/25 is 1.1%.
+11 All payment arrangements must have regard to this figure.